CS 340 - Software Design

 • Assignment 1: [5 points] Project proposal descriptions.

-Course Topics and Schedule / Due Dates:
+Course Topics and Tentative Schedule / Due Dates:

 Dates are tentative depending on how quickly we move through materials and class size.